stardustArc/Starlight/README.md

 # Starlight
+### Notice: Repo is currently public, but a work in progress until further notice.
+---

 CoreXY 3D Printer heavily inspired by the Voron Project and using the Reaper toolhead

 MOST RECENT VERSION: V1.0.1